mitsuba-renderer/enoki/docs/custom.rst

        if (ENOKI_UNLIKELY(none(r1.reliable & r2.reliable)))
            return Value(std::numeric_limits<Scalar>::quiet_NaN())

-   The :cpp:func:`ENOKI_UNLIKELY` macro signals that the branch is rarely taken, which can be used for improved code layout if supported by the compiler.
+   The :c:macro:`ENOKI_UNLIKELY` macro signals that the branch is rarely taken, which can be used for improved code layout if supported by the compiler.

 2. The :cpp:type:`enoki::scalar_t` type alias on line 4 is used to extract the elementary arithmetic type underlying an Enoki array---this results in the